 Shortly thereafter, I notice a beer bottle in her hand.
-May I just add that it’s not even noon yet?
+May I kindly add that it’s not even noon yet?
 I politely excuse myself and head to the lower deck to “use” the restroom.
 Once I come out from the restroom, I head back upstairs, praying that she removed herself from the upper deck.
-Of course, she didn’t.
+Of course she didn’t.
 There she is, singing obnoxiously loud, “Cockles and Mussels” by the Dubliners.
 I look around and quickly realize that I am not the only one disturbed by her actions.
-I see that she’s highly upsetting other people.
+I see now that she’s highly upsetting other people.
 The scene quickly escalates, but security steps in and takes her away.
 After the hour-long endeavor, we finally reach the island.
 Nick calls our group over one last time.
 “Okay team, gather around.
 We have exactly three hours to explore the island.
-Be back on the boat by 1:00pm.
+Be back on the boat by 1 pm sharp!
 Now go have fun.”
 Nick exclaims.
 Virtually, there were no rules as to what we could or couldn’t do.
 One of the more interesting activities that the island offered was a horse and buggy tour – right up my alley.
 After a delicious lunch, I climb onto the back of a buggy and squeeze myself between two strangers.
-Things are getting quite cozy around here.
+Things are already getting quite cozy around here.

 We zig-zag our way through mortarless walls that stretch for miles on end.
 These ‘mortarless walls’ seem to have no evidence of glue between the stones.
 It looks like whoever constructed these walls just decided to throw stones on top of stones.
 It was a beautiful mess, for lack of a better term.
 As the horse trots its way along the seemingly never-ending maze, we come across a famous shipwreck called, “The Plassey.”
 In 1960, this ship was carrying cargo of whisky, stained glass, and yarn when she was caught in a severe storm.
 Two weeks after the first storm occurred, a second storm approaches that sends the ship onto land.
 Miraculously, the entire crew was rescued from the ship by the Inisheer Rocket Crew, which was comprised of eleven men who were all trained in maritime.
 When the demolished ship hit land, it was practically like Christmas day for the people, as all salvageable cargo was claimed.
 It’s a blessing that the crew was rescued because now the island has a beautifully displayed ship for visitors worldwide to see.
 You never know — it might have been less fascinating had the crew not been saved.
 I’m glad our group was made aware.

 Once we are back on the boat, we set sail towards the Cliffs of Moher located in County Clare.
 The Cliffs have faced the Mid Atlantic Way for over 350 million years and I find their majestic beauty unassailable.
 The cliffs have been in several movie productions, including Harry Potter and the Half-Blood Prince, Into the West, and The Princess Bride.
 During the filming of The Princess Bride, the cliffs were portrayed as “The Cliffs of Insanity.”
 I’m not surprised.
-Many productions use these specific cliffs as a focal point.
+Many productions use these cliffs as a focal point.
 Another fascinating feature that I’ve noticed is the volume of birds in the area.
 They soar peacefully above and below the cliffs, showing everyone their beauty.
 About ten minutes into the journey, the ocean decides to show us her power and attempts to throw everyone overboard.
 At one point, the waves were so intense they elicited accidental squeals from those most frightened.
 I find it quite funny.
 Of course, karma sneaks up on me and throws me directly into the back of an elderly lady’s seat.
 The lady turns around and gives me the most exasperated look, making my smile recoil into a serious face.
 “Sorry!”
 I say.
 Those damn waves!
 Just as the cliffs come into view, everyone eagerly takes out their cameras and starts snapping photos.
 The man next to me aggressively tries to take the plastic off his new camera, but as he pulled and pulled, his wet hands slipped and his elbow went directly into the side of my forehead.
 Good lord was that painful.
 While I remained outwardly calm about the situation, I was slightly screaming on the inside.
 I’m starting to wonder why he didn’t take the plastic off before the trip – seems to me like an obvious key factor.
 To add to the chaos, people were stumbling over each other in order to get a decent snapshot of the scene in front of them.
 A little boy nearly topples overboard while his mother yells at him to “sit down!”
 To err on the side of safety, the conductor announces over the intercom that everyone needs to stay seated!
 Even he noticed that the commotion was becoming a little too hectic and dangerous.
 With all that being said, however, it was still a lovely journey.

-Once we begin the trek home, Nick pulls to the side of the road one last time.
+Once we begin the trek home, Nick decides to pull over one last time.
 “Did the bus break down,” we all wonder?
 Nope.
 It turns out that we just made a brief pit stop to drink from an ancient wishing well.
 Goodness, gracious — Nick had to have been driving on these roads for at least twenty years prior to this day because this fountain was literally located in the middle of nowhere.
 As far as I could see, there were no landmarks indicating where we were.
 “I don’t think this is very sanitary, sir,” a lady mutters.
 After her doubting remark, Nick illustrates to us that the water was indeed filtered.
 He nonchalantly fills up his bottle from the well, drinks up, and says, “Ahhh!
 Your turn, Maddie.”
 I resign to the fact that he is most likely telling the truth…so I do as I’m told and fill up my bottle.
 It turns out he was correct.
 It was indeed cold, filtered water.
 Thank god I didn’t get sick from this.
 I watch the other participants take large gulps, followed by huge sighs of relief.
 It was as if they hadn’t had anything to drink in two days.
 The remainder of our pit-stop consisted of lounging on the side of the road while drinking filtered water and looking out towards the beautiful sea.
 If I had to sum up this experience in one word, it would be “refreshing.”
 On the final stretch home, it was unnaturally quiet.
 Everyone was tired from the days’ activities and wanted to be alone with their thoughts.
 Thank you, Nick, for sharing your passion for Ireland with us.
 I love you dearly, Ireland!